kukaiN/kukaiN/README.md

 ### Hi there 👋

+I want Obi-Wan to jump down and say Hello there everytime I make a hello world code

 <!--
 **kukaiN/kukaiN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.